How Often to Balance Tires?

 Signs That Your Tires Need Balancing

+The following are the most common symptoms of a tire out of balance that drivers should never ignore.
 When tire weight distribution becomes uneven, it can lead to noticeable issues affecting your driving experience and vehicle performance.
-Some signs can indicate your tires may need balancing:

 - Vibration in the Steering Wheel: A shaking or vibrating steering wheel, especially at higher speeds, is one of the most common signs of unbalanced tires.
 Uneven weight distribution causes irregular movement, disrupting smooth rotation.